BrianDGLS/gamedev.js-jam-2023/README.md

-# Digital Destruction
+# Time Match

-As the player you control the hour and minute hand of an analog clock.

-Digital clocks will begin to spawn from outside the screen.
-These will come from North, South, East, and West.
-They will move towards the player controlled clock.
-The player must move the hour and minute hands of the analog clock to match the time on the digital clock when they collide.

-The speed of the digital clocks will increase over time.
+It's time for analog to fight back!

+The evil digital clocks have left their home galaxy of the Digital Nebula and come to invade the peaceful Analog Star Cluster.

+Choose one of three analog heroes to represent you in the fight against digitization.

+A special targeting system has been developed by the Analog War engineers.
+To use it you must match the time on the incoming digital clock, using the hour and minute hands.
+Once they match, a special homing missile will be fired to destroy the evil digital tyrant.

+But be careful, if the digital clock strikes the analog clock it will loose one of it's three lives.

+Score high and you will be rewarded with your own spot on the galactic score board.

+May the seconds be with you!